4fd81048-Brian/DirectRemove-SCVMHost/README.md

 To run this script

+1. Stop the VMM Service
-1. Launch SQL Server Management Studio and select your VMM database.
+2. Launch SQL Server Management Studio and select your VMM database.
-2. New Query with current connection
+3. New Query with current connection

 BACKUP DATABASE VirtualManagerDB TO DISK = 'C:\Support\VirtualManagerDB.bak';

-3. Execute the backup
+4. Execute the backup
-4. New Query with current connection
+5. New Query with current connection

 SELECT [HostID], [ComputerName]
 FROM [tbl_ADHC_Host]
 WHERE [ComputerName] = 'GBODC-S2D-N2.ad.ugdsb.on.ca'

-5. Note the HostID
+6. Note the HostID
-6. New Query with current connection
+7. New Query with current connection
-7. Paste the Script DirectRemove-SCVMHost script
+8. Paste the Script DirectRemove-SCVMHost script
-8. Replace {YourHostID} with the HostID identified above.
+9. Replace {YourHostID} with the HostID identified above.
-9. Execute and review the output for errors.
+10. Execute and review the output for errors.

+11. Restart the VMM Service